Orphanet/API_RDcode/README_API_RDcode.md

 The User Interface (UI) is generated from [swagger_server/template/index.j2](swagger_server/template/index.j2) with jinja2 template generator.
-The UI will loads the necessary javascript and CSS property from [swagger_server/static](swagger_server/static).
+The UI will loads the necessary javascript and CSS property from the swagger-ui python module.
-With exception of the favicon, the images are served from a file at the root of the online server, meaning at the same directory level than swagger_server, in a folder named [media](media).
+The images are served from a folder at the root of the online server, meaning at the same directory level than swagger_server, in a folder named [media](media).
+It is not possible to change the authorizations path for gandihost server so this folder has to be separated from the flask server.
+The media files path must be referenced by "./media/".
+Thus it will not work directly in development, you can use the special media route for this, comment for production server.

 #### API operation controllers
 The API operations are located in the [swagger_server/controllers](swagger_server/controllers)